IBM/map-my-shifter/README.md

    - clone the repo
    - cd into your cloned repo
    - run `npm install`
-   - run `npm start`
+   - run `npm start` TODO: is this correct?
-- You can embed this editor as a react component in your own react carbon app (add instructions and linkl to usage)
+- You can embed this editor as a React component in your [own React Carbon app](#usage-as-a-react-component)

 ### Demo
 https://ibm.github.io/map-my-shifter/